ut-issl/c2a-aobc/README.md

 - Before making PRs, please carefully read the following `Development style` for main developers.
 - If you have any questions, please feel free to ask us.

+### Note
+- The `body-fixed frame` in this code means `the body-fixed frame of the AOCS module`.
+It does not necessarily coincide with the body-fixed frame of your satellite.

 ## For main developers
 ## How to clone the repository